woodcrafty/reck/docs/benchmarks.rst

 under Windows 7 on a Hewlett Packard Intel i7 laptop, operating on mains power (yes, that can make a big difference!).
 All times are the best of three attempts.
-The relative timings should not be treated as definitive since they will likely vary with hardware and Python interpreter used, but should give a rough idea of relative performance.
+The relative timings should not be treated as definitive since they will likely vary with hardware, Python interpreter, and record size.
+Despite these issues the benchmarks should give a rough idea of relative performance.
 The code statements provided to ``timeit.timeit()`` for each test are given below.

-Timing of instantiation was carried out by passing field values as positional arguments and as keyword arguments.
+Timing of instantiation was carried out twice, once with passing field values as positional arguments and again passing field values as keyword arguments.
 The statements tested were:

     1. Values by position: ``r = R(0, 1, 2, 3, 4)`` for reck and named tuple
        (N/A for dict).